IvanYatsuk/Small-Projects/README.md

-<b> This is a list of small C projects to master this programming language.<b>
+<b> This is a list of small C projects to master this programming language:</b>

 converter.c - temperature converter.